th2-net/th2-docs/content/versions/1-5-4/getting-started/meet-th2/step-1.md

 <custom-stepper :steps="6" :step="1" > </custom-stepper>

-th2 is a tool, that uses working Kubernetes and Cassandra clusters as its fundament.
+th2 is a tool, that uses working Kubernetes and Cassandra clusters.
-With the instructions below you will be able to install basic system for the th2 and some useful tools to try demo script.
+With the instructions below you will be able to install basic components for the th2, and some useful tools to try out demo script.

 <!--more-->

-As a result of this step, you will prepare your machine and get the following th2 components as part of the final th2 schema:
+As a result of this step, you will get your machine set up and also install the th2 components.
+They are on the schema below:

 ![](/img/getting-started/th2-env-schema/Demo-cluster-components-1-install-software.drawio.png)